ayyanulhaq997-cmd/ProposalForge/backend/SETUP_GUIDE.md

 ### Issue: "Payment form not showing"

 **Solution:**
-1. Check that Square credentials are set in env vars
+1. Check that Square credentials are set in `.env`
 2. Verify VITE_ prefix on frontend environment variables
 3. Check browser console for Square SDK errors
 4. Make sure `npm run dev` is running